Alvina Krause: Professional life

 The legacy remained in a nationally recognized summer drama workshop Dewire Community Center, as of 1993.

 Northwestern forced her to retire in 1961, but in the face of alumni protest they let her stay on for two years as a part-time lecturer.
 In 1963 she retired as professor emeritus.

 She founded a repertory company at Chicago's Harper Theatre in 1966.
 It achieved critical acclaim in its first season (for Six Characters in Search of an Author, The Physicists, Too True To Be Good), but failed.

 She enjoyed great popularity even in retirement, and students engaged her for private instruction.
 She conducted master classes as late as 1976 and 1977.
 She had moved to Bloomsburg in 1971, and some of her former master class students founded the Bloomsburg Theater Ensemble in 1978.
 They engaged the 83-year-old Krause as artistic advisor, and later artistic director.
 In the summer of 1981 she directed Lady Audley's Secret, a 19th-century play, there.

+Despite Karuse's accolades, some of her former students have been critical of her methodology, including former student Karen Black, who reported in a 2013 HuffPost interview, "Alvina Krause would not validate and would not allow.
+I think she had favorites, and you could never figure out why you weren't a favorite, and it never made any sense."